BigSamu/Spotify_Artist_List_Ruby_Sinatra/README.md

 # Buda Prices - Ruby Sinatra

-A simple educational Ruby Sinatra web application that fetches data from [Buda API](https://api.buda.com/en/), an online Chilean cryptocurrency exchange market.
+A simple educational Ruby Sinatra web application that fetches data from [Spotify API](https://developer.spotify.com/documentation/web-api), an get information from a set of artists.

 ---